Wholesale Market Participation via Competitive DER Aggregation: Case Studies

 \section{Case Studies}

-We compared the expected surplus distribution of different DER aggregation methods under varying distribution network access limits and BTM DG generations.
-Under the access limit allocation framework in \cite{ChenBoseMountTong23DERA}, distribution network reliability concerns are resolved if DERA obeys the allocated distribution network access limit.
-So the distribution network topology was ignored in the simulation.
-We also computed the benefit function of DERA to the distribution network access and empirically evaluated the long-run equilibrium of DERA with multi-interval aggregation.
-The DERA bidding curve to the wholesale market was simulated in our previous paper \cite{chen22competitive}.
+We compared the expected surplus distribution of different DER aggregation methods under varying network access limits and BTM DG generations.\footnote{Under the access limit allocation framework in \cite{ChenBoseMountTong23DERA}, distribution network reliability concerns are resolved if DERAs obey allocated distribution network access limits.
+So the distribution network topology was ignored here.} We also computed the benefit function of DERA to the distribution network access and empirically evaluated the long-run equilibrium of DERA with multi-interval aggregation.

-\subsection{Parameter settings}
+\subsection{Parameter Settings}